sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Where can I find my monthly invoice?
 {% endanchor %}

-You can find your invoice from your [SendGrid Billing Settings](https://app.sendgrid.com/settings/billing).
+You can find your invoice in your [SendGrid Billing Settings](https://app.sendgrid.com/settings/billing).
 From your SendGrid dashboard, click **Settings** then **Plan & Billing Details**.
 Here you can find how much you are being billed for stored contacts (e.g. how much you are charged per 10,000 contacts) as well as the total you owe.

 Contacts stored on any subusers of your account will be included in your total.